gmmoura/root-RSSAC002-timeseries/README.md

 # root-RSSAC002-timeseries

-  * Show timeseries of *incoming* TCP and UDP  queries for each Root Server Letter
+  * Show timeseries of ratio of incoming TCP queries over time
+     * or each Root Server Letter
      * Except for G root -- could not get the data
+     * Ratio is defined as the *percentage* of TCP queries w.r.t. the total incoming queries

   * Uses data from https://github.com/rssac-caucus/RSSAC002-data